-Rank / Rating: Capt.-Captain
+Rank / Rating: CAPT-Captain

 On August 4, 1938, Edward enlisted in the Marine Corps Reserve.
 During his service he rose from the level of Private to becoming a Captain on July 31, 1944.